-- 6.1 Stage One Complaints that meet the grounds for consideration (see 4.1 above) shall be considered by the Non-Academic Complaints Panel (NACP), which shall meet with a frequency that ensures that the time between submission and consideration by the Panel does not exceed 20 working days for any case (normally this will require monthly meetings). - 6.2 The Panel shall comprise: a manager from Student Services (Chair), a School Manager or other manager level member of staff who is not connected to the detail of the complaint and student representative and an experienced Student Services Secretary.
+- 6.1 Stage One Complaints that meet the grounds for consideration (see 4.1 above) shall be considered by the Non-Academic Complaints Panel (NACP), which shall meet with a frequency that ensures that the time between submission and consideration by the Panel does not exceed 20 working days for any case (normally this will require monthly meetings). - 6.2 The Panel shall comprise: a manager from Student Services (Chair), a School Manager and student representative and an experienced Student Services Secretary.
 Where the complaint involves the Student Support Service, membership of the NACP will not be drawn from Student Support Service staff. - 6.3 The Student Support Service will provide the NACP with the documentation submitted by the student under Stage One and a summary of the case. - 6.4 The Student Support Service will, within 5 working days of receipt of the Complaint, write to the student acknowledging receipt and informing the student of the date of the next meeting of the NACP at which their case will be considered.
 This letter will also inform the student of the date by which they should normally expect to be advised of the Panel's decision.